2020-2021 WGMS Student Parent Handbook

 Any student feeling ill or suffering an injury during the school day must report to the school nurse.
 The nurse will evaluate the student and make contact with parents/guardians.
 Students should not call or text their parents prior to coming to the Health Office.
 This is for the safety and well-being of our students.
 Any student contact with parents via electronic device prior to coming to the Health Office to inform the school nurse of an illness or injury is a violation of the cell phone and other electronic device policy.

 New York State law mandates that all 7th grade students have a current physical examination.
 Students who do not have this physical will be scheduled for a examination by the school physician.
 Parents are informed of any problems identified.
 All new students to the district are required to have a physical within 30 days of entering the district.
-All students in grade 6-8 are screened for Scoliosis by physical education teachers or the school nurse unless previously screened by their physicians.
-Vision, hearing, height and weight screenings are also completed during 7th grade unless previously screened by the student’s physician.
+All female students in grade 7 are screened for Scoliosis by physical education teachers or the school nurse unless previously screened by their physicians.
+Vision and hearing screenings are also completed during 7th grade unless previously screened by the student’s physician.
 Please direct any questions to the Health Office at 487-4626.

 PHYSICAL EDUCATION EXCUSE